About us

 Industry Stakeholder Group

-We are currently working with industry to establish an Industry Stakeholder Group that will enable industry to influence the direction and performance of the Workforce Development Council.
+Our Industry Stakeholder Group (ISG) enables industry to influence the direction and performance of the Hanga-Aro-Rau Workforce Development Council.

-This group will be responsible for future appointments to the Council and providing advice and feedback on the organisation’s strategic direction and performance.
+This group is also responsible for future appointments to the Council and providing advice and feedback on the organisation’s strategic direction and performance.

 What we do